-Any owner or developer of property located within the Village Land Use Classification and within the right-of-way of the limited access expressways or principal arterial roadways, as defined by Orange County, may donate the right-of-way in exchange for on-site density.
-Prior to transmittal of any plan amendments for an SAP adjacent to or including right-of-way or an interchange for a limited access expressway, or directly connecting feeder road, a developers agreement must be approved that includes, but not limited to, valuation of property for impact fee credits, if applicable, donation of rights-of-way, and transfer of density.
+Any owner or developer of property located within the Village Land Use Classification and within the right-of-way of the limited access expressways or principal arterial roadways may donate the right-of-way in exchange for on-site density.
+Prior to approval of any new or revised Horizon West Special Planning Area Land Use Map adjacent to or including right-of-way or an interchange for a limited access expressway, or directly connecting feeder road, a developers agreement must be approved that includes, but not limited to, valuation of property for impact fee credits, if applicable, donation of rights-of-way, and transfer of density.